EndPointCorp/end-point-blog/2013/11/07/ie7-href-attributes-of-links-added-via.html.md

 ### Links “Enhanced” By IE7

 As I debugged in IE7, I determined that it was adding the fully qualified domain name to the links.
-Instead of “#panel2” the href attributes were set to “http://example.com/#panel2” which broke things — especially my jQuery selectors.
+Instead of “#panel2” the href attributes were set to “http://example.com/#panel2” which broke things—​especially my jQuery selectors.
 Fixing the issue was straightforward at this point:

 ```js
 // fix hrefs in IE7 and 6